Your Child's Immunizations: Hib Vaccine

 Children ages 12 months to 59 months (almost 5 years old) may need additional doses if their immune systems are weakened due to things like asplenia (when the spleen is missing or not working properly), HIV infection, chemotherapy or radiation treatment, or a stem cell transplant.

 The vaccine is not routinely recommended for kids older than 5, unless they have HIV or asplenia and have never been vaccinated.

 Why Is the Hib Vaccine Recommended?

 The vaccine provides long-term protection from Haemophilus influenzae type b.
-Those immunized have protection against Hib meningitis; pneumonia; pericarditis (an infection of the membrane covering the heart); and infections of the blood, bones, and joints caused by the bacteria.
+Those who are immunized have protection against Hib meningitis; pneumonia; pericarditis (an infection of the membrane covering the heart); and infections of the blood, bones, and joints caused by the bacteria.

-Minor problems, such as redness, swelling, or tenderness where the shot was given, may occur.
+Minor problems — such as redness, swelling, or tenderness where the shot was given — can happen.
 There is a very small chance of an allergic reaction with any vaccine.

 When to Delay or Avoid Hib Immunization